chef/chef-web-docs/content/saas/opsworks_migration.md

     weight = 30
 +++

-This guide will walk you through the migration scenarios from AWS OPSWorks to Chef SaaS.
+This guide will walk you through the migration scenarios from AWS OpsWorks to Chef SaaS.

 {{< note >}} Assuming that you have upgraded to Automate 2.0 {{< /note >}}